LittleNogueira/springraphql/README.md

 ```

-Congratulation, app is ready to use :tada:	:confetti_ball: :balloon:
+Congratulations, app is ready to use :tada:	:confetti_ball: :balloon:

 ### Queries for GraphQL